-In the Priority Verification Pathway, the Initial Documentation Review is staggered over several months for up to one year and the results are valid until the EPEAT Program implements Criteria resulting from a Full Product Category Revision.
-At this point, Initial Documentation Review against the resulting revised Criteria must be performed again.
+In both pathways, the Initial Documentation Review results are valid until the EPEAT Program implements updated or revised Criteria resulting from a Full Criteria Revision.
+At this point, Initial Documentation Review against the resulting revised criteria must be performed again.